qodesmith/biome-config/README.md

 ### Installation via your package manager

 ```
-bun add -d @qodestack/biome-config
+bun add -D @qodestack/biome-config
 ```

 ```
 npm i -D @qodestack/biome-config
 ```

-### CLI Tool
+### CLI Tool ✨

 There is a CLI tool included in this package that automatically sets everything up for you.
+You can run it by typing `bunx biomeInit`.
+This will start a guided process.
 Since this config is opinionated, the CLI tool is also.
 For example, it assumes VS Code is your IDE (you can disable that with an option).
+If you want more control over what the CLI tool outputs, use the optional flags.
 See [cli.md](./cli.md) for details.

 Using the CLI is completely optional.
-Below details how you can manually set things up.
+Below details how you can manually set things up yourself.

 ### Create a `biome.jsonc` or `biome.json` file